-Services are heavily subsidized for SBP-internal users, making our services highly accessible.
+Services are currently fully subsidized for SBP-internal users.
 If you want to learn more about how the Cryo-EM core can help support your research project, please contact us!

-- Cryo-EM sample preparation, screening and highresolution data collection - Preparation of negative stained samples, screening and data collection - Service options: full services from start to finish, assisted use, or do-it-yourself are available - Training on the different instruments - Consultation: evaluating Cryo-EM feasibility, experimental design, data analysis and interpretation
+- Cryo-EM sample preparation, screening and highresolution data collection - Preparation of negative stained samples, screening and data collection - Service options: full services from start to finish, assisted use, or do-it-yourself are available - > Training on the different instruments - Consultation: evaluating Cryo-EM feasibility, experimental design, data analysis and interpretation